-The benefits of dogs for our mental health
+The benefits of dogs for our mental health22 December 2022

-Lockdown has been tough for most of us.
-Whether it has been worries about the virus itself, lengthy homeschooling, not being able to spend time with loved ones, adapting to working from home, the list could go on almost endlessly; we all have our own stories on what has made the past year challenging.
+Lockdown was tough for most of us.
+Whether it was worries about the virus itself, lengthy homeschooling, not being able to spend time with loved ones, adapting to working from home, the list could go on almost endlessly; we all have our own stories on what made lockdowns challenging.

 Sadly, we are now hearing the negative effect the pandemic has had on our mental wellbeing.
 With 76% of people in the UK describing themselves as stressed, and 60% of adults stating that their mental health has deteriorated during lockdown, we need to find ways to improve this situation.